 J’aurais donné tout et n’importe quoi !
 (I would have given anything and everything!)

-Notice that this informal French phrase is similar to #2, however there is a slight nuance in the meaning of this particular expression.
+This informal French phrase is similar to n’importe quoi.
+However, there’s a slight nuance in the meaning of this particular expression.

-Le president a bien fait d’augmenter les impôts.
+Le président a bien fait d’augmenter les impôts.
 (The president was right to increase taxes.)

-C’est n’importe quoi !
+—C’est n’importe quoi !
 (That’s nonsense!)